 Which Stock Research Tool is for you?

 Most of the stock research tools listed on this page have a diverse set of features and datasets that may not overlap with the others in a given price-band.
-So, a good way to pick the best stock research tool for you would be to start with a budget and create a list of features that you want for your research workflow.
+So, a good way to pick the best stock research tool for you would be to start with a budget and create a list of features you want for your research workflow.
 At this point, taking trials would give you a good indication of which stock research tool fits your criteria the best.
 This is a better assessment approach than outrightly declaring a winner or a loser from the list.

 What do you think is the Best Stock Research Tool for you?

-If you think we’ve missed out a stock research tool, drop in a comment below and let us know.
+If you think we’ve missed out on a stock research tool, do let us know.